mihailthebuilder/mihailthebuilder/README.md

 Ordered by their (limited) impact on the world:

 - [TikTok Examples](https://github.com/mihailthebuilder/tiktokexamples) - Astro blog site that collected case studies for audience growth on TikTok.
 Achieved 20k site views and 200 signups.
 - [HEX to Tailwind](https://github.com/mihailthebuilder/hex-tailwind/) - small web app that converts your HEX code to the closest color in the Tailwind color palette.
-Ranked #2 on Google search results and #1 on Bing, with 3k site views.
+Ranked #1 on Google search results, with 5k site views.
 - [SimplyFeed](https://github.com/mihailthebuilder/simplyfeed) - Chrome/Firefox extension that filters liked and promoted posts in your LinkedIn feed.
 Had >1k users at its peak.
 - [React frontend](https://github.com/mihailthebuilder/hackernewsalerts-frontend) and [Django backend](https://github.com/mihailthebuilder/hackernewsalerts-backend) repos for an application that notifies when you get a new comment/reply on Hacker News.
 Ranked #1 on Google and Bing, only 10 signups.
 - [jenkins-box](https://github.com/mihailthebuilder/jenkins-box) - a collection of Terraform scripts that deploy a Jenkins server on an AWS EC2 instance.